-We develop an ultra-sensitive magnetic field sensor able to detect 1pT at low frequency.
-This sensor could replace the magnetic sensors usually boarded on space mission with a significant weight reduction, or be used for magneto-cardiography.
+We develop an ultra-sensitive sensor able to detect magnetic fields smaller than 1pT at low frequency.
+This sensor could replace magnetic sensors usually boarded on space mission with a significant weight reduction, or be used for magneto-cardiography.

 - Amandine BOCHEUX (2015-2016)